Kotlin/dokka/docs/topics/dokka-migration.md

 | [Kotlin Gradle plugin](https://kotlinlang.org/docs/gradle-configure-project.html) | 1.9 or higher |

 ### Enable DGP v2

-> Starting from Dokka 2.1.0, DGP v2 is enabled by default.
-> If you are using or updating to Dokka 2.1.0 or later,
-> you can skip this step and go directly to [Migrate your project](#migrate-your-project).
->
-{style="note"}

 Update the Dokka version to %dokkaVersion% in the `plugins {}` block of your project’s `build.gradle.kts` file: